yusadee/nbti-appd-net/README.md

-# Anonymous Code and Data Release for Review
+# Code and Data for NBTI Aging Prediction with APPD-Net

-This repository provides the anonymous inference-only release for experiments described in the submitted manuscript.
+This repository provides the code, processed data, and pretrained weights for the experiments reported in our manuscript on NBTI aging prediction using APPD-Net.

+The current release includes the inference script, processed datasets, pretrained weights, and instructions for reproducing the reported figures.

 ## Included content